ankit/stylebot/README.md

 This project began as a [Google Summer of Code project](https://opensource.googleblog.com/2010/09/changing-look-of-web-with-stylebot.html) back in 2010.
 It is currently under limited support since I am the only primary maintainer for the project.
 I do plan to refresh the project at some point of time in the future.

+## Browser support

+Stylebot is only supported on Google Chrome.
+Cross-browser support is unlikely in the future due to limited resources.

 ## License

 Dual licensed under the GPL and MIT Licenses.